guilhermevbarbosa/guilhermevbarbosa/README.md

 ### Hi there 👋

-- 🔭 Working as Front-end Developer at frt.
+- 🔭 Working as a Front-end Developer at GFT Technologies.
-- 🌱 Learning React
+- 📚 Bachelor’s in Systems for the Internet and Multimedia Production
-- 📚 Bachelor of Sistemas para Internet and Produção Multimídia
+- 📚 Postgraduate Degree in Multiplatform Mobile Application Projects

 <div>
   <img height="180em" src="https://github-readme-stats.vercel.app/api/top-langs/?username=guilhermevbarbosa&layout=compact&langs_count=7&theme=dracula"/>